bitnami/containers/TESTING.md

 # Testing information

 At Bitnami, we are committed to ensuring the quality of the apps we deliver, and as such, tests play a fundamental role in the `bitnami/containers` repository.
 Bear in mind that every contribution to our containers is ultimately published to our container registries, where it is made available for the rest of the community to benefit from.
 Before this happens, different checks are required to succeed.
-More precisely, tests are run when:

-1. A new contribution (regardless of its author) is made through a GitHub Pull Request.
+More precisely, tests are run when a new contribution (regardless of its author) is made through a GitHub Pull Request.
-2. Accepted changes are merged to the `main` branch, before their release.

-This strategy ensures that a set of changes must have succeeded twice before a new version is sent out to the public.

 In this section, we will discuss: